juliaziqingcai/NSERC-USRA-2019/JULIACOPY/README.txt

 ----------------------------------------FILES--------------------------------------------------

-Coupon_Collector Directory:
+JULIACOPY Directory:
 	Contains:

-	All directories and files related to the Coupon Collector's Problem

-EstimateN Directory:
+	Currently_Active_Code Directory:
 		Contains:

-	All files related to the refinement of the final version of the EstimateN algorithm, including the original Python version, the test files related to discovery the exact relationship between epsilon and k (#samples), and the 2 versions ported to C++ for perfomance optimization.
+		All directories and files related to any current paper, problem, algorithm, or subject of interest.
+These files are the ones that are currently in development, subject to change, or are important/related to the ongoing problem(s) at hand.

-EstimateN_Experimental_Prototypes Directory:
+	Inactive_Code Directory:
 		Contains:

-	All files related to the development and search for an algorithm that could reliably approximate set size only through duplicate confirmation sampling with replacement.
-They are all prototypes and only meant to show the journey to algorithm in the files in the EstimateN directory.
-	READ ONLY
+		All files related to problems/algorithms that are finished and completed.

+	PDFs Directory:
+		Contains:

+		Reading-heavy files that contain either papers of note/interest/possible help, or reports relating to what has been done.

 	-README.txt: